Codium-ai/pr-agent/README.md

 ## News and Updates
 ### Feb 18, 2024
-Introducing the `CI Feedback` tool 💎.
+- Introducing the `CI Feedback` tool 💎.
 The tool automatically triggers when a PR has a failed check.
 It analyzes the failed check, and provides summarized logs and analysis.
 See [here](./docs/CI_FEEDBACK.md) for more details.

 <kbd>
 <img src="https://www.codium.ai/images/pr_agent/failed_check1.png" width="512">
 </kbd>

-&rarr;
+&rarr;<br>
 <kbd>
 <img src="https://www.codium.ai/images/pr_agent/failed_check2.png" width="512">
 </kbd>

-### Feb 18, 2024
-New ability - you can run `/ask` on specific lines of code in the PR from the PR's diff view.
+- New ability - you can run `/ask` on specific lines of code in the PR from the PR's diff view.
 See [here](./docs/ASK.md#ask-lines) for more details.

 <kbd><img src=https://codium.ai/images/pr_agent/Ask_line.png width="612"></kbd>

-### Feb 18, 2024
-Introducing support for [Azure DevOps Webhooks](./Usage.md#azure-devops-webhook), as well as bug fixes and improved support for several commands.
+- Introducing support for [Azure DevOps Webhooks](./Usage.md#azure-devops-webhook), as well as bug fixes and improved support for several ADO commands.

 ### Feb 11, 2024
 The `review` tool has been revamped, aiming to make the feedback clearer and more relevant, and better complement the `improve` tool.